bmeme/memento/README.md

     *config*
       Manages Memento schema configurations, allowing user to enable/disable automatic updates or to set frequency of update check.

+WORKFLOW
+    *memento workflow* is the dedicated tool for workflows management.

+    It provides the following operations:

+    *rules*
+      Add, delete and list workflow rules in order to create event driven automations.

 USAGE
     memento [-OPTIONS [-MORE_OPTIONS]] [--] [PROGRAM_ARG1 ...]